filamentphp/filament/packages/panels/docs/05-dashboard.md

 Firstly, you must [replace the original Dashboard page](#customizing-the-dashboard-page).

-Now, in your new `app/Filament/Pages/Dashboard.php` file, you may add the `HasFiltersForm` trait, and add the `filtersForm()` method to return add form components:
+Now, in your new `app/Filament/Pages/Dashboard.php` file, you may add the `HasFiltersForm` trait, and add the `filtersForm()` method to return form components:

 ```php
 use Filament\Forms\Components\DatePicker;